COVID: Pakistan comes under fire for holding Republic Day military parade | DW | 25.03.2021

-Pakistan held a pompous ceremony to show off its military strength at a time when the government lacks funds to procure COVID-19 vaccines — and with Russia's Sputnik V doses going on sale in the country at a steep price.
+Pakistan held a pompous ceremony to show off its military strength at a time when the government lacks funds to procure COVID-19 vaccines and Russia's Sputnik V doses go on sale at a steep price in the country.

 Pakistan held its Republic Day parade on Thursday — two days later than initially planned — exhibiting its military might in a grand official ceremony.